 The CSFA helps eligible students connect with financial options, such as grants and loans for full-time and part-time students.
 Each province and territory has its own government loan program.
 For example, the Ontario Student Assistance Program (OSAP) and British Columbia’s StudentAid BC have grants (which don’t need to be repaid) and student loans (which need to be paid back—with interest—once your kid is done school).
 You can also use the government’s Student Aid Estimator to figure out how much you could receive.

 Canada Student Grant

 The Canada Student Grant is an option for full- or part-time students in financial need who are attending a qualifying program, and who have a family income that is below a certain threshold.
-Full-time students could receive up to $6,000 per year, or $3,600 is available per year for part-time students, depending on their financial need.
+Full-time students could receive up to $4,200 per year, depending on their financial need.

 Canada Apprentice Loan

 If your kid dreams of becoming an industrial electrician or a carpenter, there are lots of avenues to get financial assistance while they learn the tricks of the trade.
 The Canada Apprentice Loan is available to cover the cost of technical training for $4,000 per training period, for up to five periods.
 There are caveats, though: their apprenticeship needs to be with a Red Seal Program.
 If a student meets all the qualifications and is accepted, the loan could also remain interest-free for up to six years.

 How financial institutions can help pay for post-secondary education